 With the rise of mobile commerce, companies need to constantly accommodate customer demands to ensure their business is keeping up with technological advancements.
 It is not enough to have a website to sell services and products.
-In fact, it is expected that by the end of 2021, mobile commerce sales will reach $3.56 trillion.
-This has multiplied 3.5 times since 2016.
+According to Allied Market Research, "The global mobile payment market size was valued at $1.48 trillion in 2019, and is projected to reach $12.06 trillion by 2027, growing at a CAGR of 30.1% from 2020 to 2027."
 In a study completed by Dynamic Yield, three out of four consumers answered that they prefer using their mobile to make purchases to save time.
 As a business, you must ensure you are able to reduce the barrier to purchase for your customers.
 Customer-facing applications have become a norm in EUC, which stands for "End-User Computing".

 What is End-User Computing (EUC)?

 One major shift in computing is that end users who may not have knowledge or interest in the technology are often demanding, recommending, and implementing end-user technologies.
 The end user has become the primary decision-maker when it comes to technology implementation and purchase.

 End-User Computing is the use of technology by end users for business or personal purposes.
 The software is a computer system that allows non-programmers to build applications.
 EUC allows them to perform activities that were typically only performed by IT staff members before, such as file sharing and data storage.
 It also allows people with very little technical knowledge to access new technologies without needing extensive training or assistance.
 End users can create complex processes with little to no coding knowledge.
 Most importantly, EUC integrates the actual end users into the process, and therefore the product is more consumer centric.
 EUC can be created by employees or by third-party companies, although end users may need some training before using EUC.